 Spyware.
 Your data is not only yours

 Spyware is a computer virus that spies on you and your system.
-It generally collects personal data like contacts, cameras, and microphones, and it also tracks your online activities.
+It generally collects personal data like contacts, cameras, and microphones and tracks your online activities.
 The purpose of spyware is to infect your computer and make money through selling your data – even the most sensitive.
 Crooks have no morality, so they will not even think about possible consequences for you.

 Spyware usually gives the full information about the infected computer to the fraudster who controls it.
 It collects even your PC configurations – that information can be valuable, too.
 At all, spyware looks like malware for massive attacks – but it is also used precisely against certain persons.
 Pegasus Spyware is a perfect example of one.